supabase/cli/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **System information**
-Rerun the failing command with `--create-ticket` flag
+Rerun the failing command with `--create-ticket` flag (preferred).
- - Ticket ID: [or provide the information below]
+ - Ticket ID: [or provide the information manually below]
  - OS: [e.g. Ubuntu]
  - Version of CLI: [e.g. v1.60.0]
  - Versions of services: [from `supabase services` command]